Microsoft 365 Single Tenant vs Multi Tenant: Which is Better?

 Step 8.
 There are several ways in which you can add users from the source account that need to be processed such as Fetch Users, Import Users, and Download Template.

 Step 9.
-Lastly, Click on the Start Migration button to initiate the process.
+Now, Click on the Start Migration button to start the process.

 Wrapping Up